hortonworks/cbd-quickstart/README.md

 ### Generate templates
 Run the following command to generate templates for all available cloud providers.
 The `VERSION` env variable needs to be exported or specified to run this command.
 > The generation can be run only for one provider: `make generate-azure`, `make generate-aws` and `make generate-gcp`
-> The AWS based template generation requires a fully configured AWS cli which has permission to upload the generated template into the bucket with name `UPLOAD_BUCKET` (The default value is `cbd-quickstart` by default).
+> According to the AWS documentation the Cloudformation Stack template URL must point to a template with a maximum size of 460,800 bytes that is stored in an S3 bucket that you have read permissions to...
+So the AWS template generation mechanism tries to upload the generated template to an existing S3 bucket and the `AWS_ACCESS_KEY_ID` and the `AWS_SECRET_ACCESS_KEY` env variables must be specified.
+The `UPLOAD_BUCKET` which value is `cbd-quickstart` by default could be overridden.

 ```
 export VERSION=2.7.0-dev.127
+export AWS_ACCESS_KEY_ID=XXXX.....
+export AWS_SECRET_ACCESS_KEY=XZZZD.....

 make generate-all
 ```
 or
 ```
+AWS_SECRET_ACCESS_KEY=XZZZD.....
+AWS_ACCESS_KEY_ID=XXXX.....
 VERSION=2.7.0-dev.127 make generate-all
 ```

 ### Commit and push the result of the template generation to github